-For the 21st year, the Williamson is offering paid internships.
-This summer, five were awarded, encompassing work in art administration, conservation, and exhibitions.
+For the 22nd year, the Williamson is offering paid internships.
+These internships encompass work in art administration, conservation, and exhibitions.

 Initiated in the wake of Los Angeles’ civil unrest in 1992, the Getty Multicultural Undergraduate Internship Program seeks to increase diversity within the staffs of museums and visual arts organizations by offering paid internships to students of diverse backgrounds who either live or attend college in Los Angeles County.
 At Scripps, that mission is carried out in a variety of ways, including extensive hands-on work with the Scripps College art collection, interviews with professionals in the field, and a wide array of trips to the art meccas of Los Angeles.